antmicro/topwrap/docs/source/installation.md

 pipx install "topwrap[topwrap-parse]@git+https://github.com/antmicro/topwrap"
 ```

 If you can't use pipx, you can use regular pip instead.
-(It may be necessary to do it in a Python virtual environment, such as [venv](https://docs.python.org/3/library/venv.html)):
+It may be necessary to do it in a Python virtual environment, such as [venv](https://docs.python.org/3/library/venv.html):

 ```bash
 python3 -m venv venv